 What are CBD flowers?

-Although, when smoked or vaped, CBD flowers provide a quick and effective way to experience the benefits of CBD, and depending on the flower strain, it can provide benefits like pain relief, relaxation, sleep promotion, and reduced anxiety.
+Although, when smoked, CBD flowers provide a quick and effective way to experience the benefits of CBD, and depending on the flower strain, it can provide benefits like pain relief, relaxation, sleep promotion, and reduced anxiety.

 What is Weed?

 Weed, also known as cannabis flowers, is a psychoactive smokable substance that is derived from the cannabis plant.
-It contains high levels of tetrahydrocannabinol (delta-9 THC), the compound responsible for the “high” which is an intoxicating feeling that is associated with cannabis use.
+It contains high levels of THC, the intoxicating compound responsible for the “high” that is associated with cannabis use.

 Weed is typically consumed through smoking or vaping, and it is known for its distinctive aroma and flavor.
 Moreover, when you consume weed, it produces a range of physical and psychoactive effects, including relaxation, euphoria, altered perception, dry mouth, red eyes, impaired coordination, and increased appetite.